 AALL was among the early supporters of medium-neutral, public domain formats for citation to legal materials.
-The American Bar Association has consistently stated its support for public domain citation, also known as "neutral citation."
-Below are materials that further explain public domain citation and provide jurisdiction-specific recommendations for it use.
+The American Bar Association (ABA) has consistently stated its support for public domain citation, also known as neutral or universal citation.
+Below are materials that further explain public domain citation and provide jurisdiction-specific recommendations for its use.

 Articles on Citation Reform: